 - With ISPs rolling out significant bandwidth to the masses at the start of the 21st century, cloud computing began to really take off.

 - In 2003, Web 2.0 was born.
 Along with it came rich multimedia, user-generated content and dynamic interfaces.

 - Facebook, possibly the biggest cloud-photo sharing platform in the world, launched way back in 2004.
-It was originally intended as an easy way for Harvard students to connect and share information about themselves in a public domain.
+It was originally intended as an easy way for Harvard students to connect and share information about themselves in the public domain.
 Who knew back then that it would go on to be the global platform it is now, boasting over a billion users.

 - Amazon Web Services (AWS) officially launched in 2006, making cloud storage and computation resources available to smaller businesses for the first time.
 Find out more about Synextra’s AWS Cloud solutions.